Superseeds: Small but Mighty Nutritional Powerhouses

 The Most Common Superseeds

-In addition to these three seeds, other beneficial seeds to include in a plant based diet include pumpkin seeds, sunflower seeds, and sesame seeds.
+In addition to these three seeds, other beneficial seeds to include in a plant-based diet include pumpkin seeds, sunflower seeds, and sesame seeds.
 Pumpkin seeds are an excellent source of magnesium and zinc, while sunflower seeds are rich in vitamin E and selenium.
 Sesame seeds are high in calcium and also contain a unique compound called sesamin, which has been shown to have antioxidant and anti-inflammatory properties.

 How to Incorporate Superseeds into Your Diet